ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/tutorials/deposit-and-withdraw-cover.md

 {% /tab %}
 {% /tabs %}

-This example uses preconfigured accounts and loan broker data from the `lendingSetup.js` script, but you can replace `loanBroker` and `loanBrokerID` with your own values.
+This example uses preconfigured accounts and loan broker data from the `lendingSetup.js` script, but you can replace `loanBroker`, `loanBrokerID`, and `mptID` with your own values.

 ### 3. Prepare LoanBrokerCoverDeposit transaction